theCarlson/feedback-app/README.md

 # Feedback App

 This project is a tutorial to better understand React.
 The app is a simple user face that lets a user select a rating and input a review.
-The user can edit the review rating, and content, as well as delete the review.
+The user can edit the review rating, the content, as well as delete the review.
 Content creation -Brad Traversy from Udemy course React Front to Back 2022.

 ## Available Scripts